Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

-The FI dataset was collected for two challenges -- \cite{ponce2016chalearn} and \cite{escalante2017}, where the inputs are videos with one speaker.
+The FI dataset was collected for two challenges -- \cite{ponce2016chalearn} and \cite{escalante2017}, where the inputs are 15 seconds videos with one speaker (collected and segmented from YouTube).
 In the first challenge \cite{ponce2016chalearn}, the participants were asked to solve the task of predicting the Big-Five personality labels (OCEAN) of the person in the video, namely \emph{Openness to Experience}, \emph{Conscientiousness}, \emph{Extroversion}, \emph{Agreeableness}, and \emph{Neuroticism}.
-In the second challenge \cite{escalante2017}, the participants were asked to predict personality by OCEAN dimensions as well, in addition to a new label \emph{interview}, which is a score ranking the possibility of an invitation to an interview, based on their apparent personality.
-Furthermore, in the second challenge, there was a qualitative part, where the participants were asked to provide a system that would give textual recommendation whether a speaker would be invited for an interview, with some reasoning based on the OCEAN features.
+In the second challenge \cite{escalante2017}, the participants were asked to predict the Big-Five personality dimensions (like the first challenge), in addition to a new label \emph{interview}, which is a score ranking the possibility of an invitation to an interview based on their apparent personality.
+The labels of both phases are collected by different sets of annotators, using crowd-sourcing through Amazon Mechanical Turk (AMT), indicating that the labelling bias is coming from independent sources.
+The labels are regression values within the range $[0, 1]$.
+The distribution of the Test-set labels is detailed in~\cref{fig:dists} (in~\ref{app:dists}).

 Eventually, due to a conceived bias in the predictions, extra metadata was later collected, namely \emph{race} and \emph{gender}.
 The gender has two values \emph{male} (M) or \emph{female} (F), and the race has three values \emph{Caucasian} (Cau.), \emph{African-American} (Afr.), and \emph{Asian} (Asi.).
-An analysis has shown that there is unfairness in the ground truth labels, where the females or Caucasians are favoured generally, and African-Americans are disfavoured \cite{escalante2020}.
-This is shown in \cref{tab:gt-bias}.
-Even though the correlation values are not very high, they are statistically significant, which points to the fact that there is a systematic unfairness.
-This is further explored by \citet{junior2021person}.
-Furthermore, there is also sampling bias as shown in \cref{tab:fi-stats}, where females and Caucasians are over-represented.
+An analysis has shown that there is labelling bias in the ground truth labels, where the females or Caucasians are favoured generally, and African-Americans are unfairly disfavoured for an interview invitation \cite{escalante2020}.
+Even though the correlation values are not very high, they are statistically significant, which indicates a systematic unfairness.
+This is further explored by \cite{junior2021person}.